What is the Derivatives Market?

 4. Margin traders

-In the finance industry, the margin is the collateral deposited by an investor investing in a financial instrument to the counterparty to cover the credit risk associated with the investment.
+In the finance industry, margin is the collateral deposited by an investor investing in a financial instrument to the counterparty to cover the credit risk associated with the investment.

 Types of Derivative Contracts